arthur-borisenko/coursera-python-programming-basics/week7/readme.md

 ### Learning Objectives

-* Basics of defining and using classes in Python.
+* Sets and dictionaries in python
-* Inheritance and polymorphism.
-* Handling and raising exceptions.
+* Class as structure

 ## Task Descriptions